justnonamenoname/lifeticle/readme.md

 Dark matter is assumed to exist, even though there has been no direct detection.
 The problem in the case of the lifeticle is that the way to detect the property of qualia is unknown.
 It is problematic to prove the existence of another fundamental phenomenon.
 This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
-Detecting a lifeticle will lead to the question: how do we understand that it has the qualia property and it is a lifeticle?
+Detection of the lifeticle will lead to the question: how to understand that it has the property of qualia and that it is a lifeticle?
 Since qualia is based on quantum information, qualia cannot be directly detected.
 If qualia consists of frames, then the simultaneity of frames also adds to the detection problem.
 Experiments in quantum physics take place in an isolated environment and it is unknown whether qualia exists in them, unlike in the brain environment.